Louis XVII: 1795: Death

 On 31 March 1795, Étienne Lasne was appointed to be the child's guardian in place of Laurent.
 In May that year the boy was seriously ill, and a doctor, P. J. Desault, who had visited him seven months earlier, was summoned.
 However, on 1 June, Desault himself died suddenly, not without suspicion of poison, and it was some days before doctors Philippe-Jean Pelletan and Jean-Baptiste Dumangin were called.

 Louis-Charles died on 8 June 1795.
 The next day an autopsy was conducted by Pelletan.
 In the report it was stated that a child apparently about 10 years of age, "which the commissioners told us was the late Louis Capet's son", had died of a scrofulous infection of long standing.
-"Scrofula" as it was previously known, is nowadays called Tuberculous cervical lymphadenitis referring to a lymphadenitis (chronic lymph node swelling or infection) of the neck (cervical lymph nodes) lymph nodes associated with tuberculosis.
+"Scrofula" as it was previously known, is nowadays called tuberculous cervical lymphadenitis referring to a lymphadenitis (chronic lymph node swelling or infection) of the neck (cervical lymph nodes) associated with tuberculosis.
 During the autopsy, the physician Dr. Pelletan was shocked to see the countless scars which covered the boy's body, evidently the result of the physical mistreatment which the child had suffered while imprisoned in the Temple.

 Louis-Charles was buried on 10 June in the Sainte Marguerite cemetery, but no stone was erected to mark the spot.
 A skull was found there in 1846 and identified as his, though later re-examination in 1893 showed it to be from a teenager and therefore unlikely to be his.

 Heart of Louis-Charles

 Following a tradition of preserving royal hearts, Louis-Charles's heart was removed and smuggled out during the autopsy by the overseeing physician, Philippe-Jean Pelletan.
 Thus, Louis-Charles' heart was not interred with the rest of the body.
 Dr. Pelletan stored the smuggled heart in distilled wine in order to preserve it.
 However, after 8 to 10 years the distilled wine had evaporated, and the heart was from that time kept dry.

-After the Restoration in 1815, Dr. Pelletan attempted to give the heart to Louis-Charles's uncle, Louis XVIII; the latter refused because he could not bring himself to believe that was the heart of his nephew.
+After the Restoration in 1815, Dr. Pelletan attempted to give the heart to Louis-Charles's uncle, Louis XVIII; the latter refused because he could not bring himself to believe that it was the heart of his nephew.
 Dr. Pelletan then donated the heart to the Archbishop of Paris, Hyacinthe-Louis de Quélen.

-Following the Revolution of 1830, and the plundering of the Archbishop's palace, Pelletan's son found the relic among the ruins and placed it in the crystal urn in which it is still kept today.
-After the younger Pelletan's death in 1879, it passed to Éduard Dumont.
-Dumont died in 1895, and the heart came into the possession of Dumont's cousin, the French historian Paul Cottin (1856-1932).
+Following the Revolution of 1830, and the plundering of the Archbishop's Palace of Paris, Pelletan's son Philippe-Gabriel found the relic among the ruins and placed it in the crystal urn in which it is still kept today.
+After the younger Pelletan's death in 1879, it passed to Édouard Dumont.